-Equipped with a hand-wound Swiss made movement, the new Chr.
-Ward C5 Malvern Slimline Square wristwatch makes a very strong impression.
+Equipped with a hand-wound Swiss-made movement, the 2016 Chr.
+Ward C5 Malvern Slimline Square makes a strong impression.
 In fact, this new accessory, as deceptively unsophisticated as it is, may become one of the halo models for the British brand all over the civilized world, at least when it comes to people who can appreciate real beauty.

 For Ladies / Swiss

-Just in time for the upcoming St. Valentine's Day (it's actually less than a month now,) the Swiss brand has presented their new Blancpain Ladybird Ultraplate Saint-Valentin 2016 (Ref.
-0063F-1954-63A) timekeeper.
-Featuring an in-house automatic movement with an exterior design done by something that looks like a team of real professionals, this limited edition watch may be a little expensive for most of us, but it still seems to be worth every penny.
+Just in time for the St. Valentine's Day, Blancpain has presented the limited edition Ladybird Ultraplate Saint-Valentin 2016 (Ref.
+0063F-1954-63A).
+Featuring an in-house automatic movement with an exterior design done by something that looks like a team of real professionals, this one may be a little expensive for most of us, but it still is worth every penny.

 War never changes.
 Watches, however, do.
-It is really nice when reputable watchmaking brands introduce all sorts of homages to legendary WWII-time models that were issued during 1940s for armies of all parties involved.
-For obvious reasons, this new Longines Heritage Military COSD (ref.
+It is really nice when reputable brands introduce all sorts of homages to the legendary WWII-time models that were issued for armies and navies of all parties involved.
+For obvious reasons, this 2015 Longines Heritage Military COSD (ref.
 L2.832.4.53/73.x) can't be called a "reissue".
-However, it is still a very nice choice for a person who wants to buy a military-styled timekeeper that doesn't look like it came straight from Call of Duty: Black Ops video game.
-This is a timepiece that was designed with a gentleman in mind.
+However, it is still a nice choice for a person who wants to buy a military-style timekeeper that doesn't look like it came straight from the Call of Duty: Black Ops.
+This one was designed with a gentleman in mind.

-While not terribly expensive (and still not particularly affordable given that so far the watches are only presented in stainless steel), the new Jaquet Droz Grande Heure Minute Quantieme collection was designed for those people who believe that a dress watch must only be worn with formal attire.
+While not terribly expensive (and still not particularly affordable given that so far the collection is only presented in stainless steel), the new Jaquet Droz Grande Heure Minute Quantieme was designed for those people who believe that a dress watch must only be worn with formal attire.
 While you still can wear one of them with jeans or even chinos, you must be either a really successful screenwriter or a slightly eccentric serial start-upper to pull off the trick.

 Hands-on Review / Quartz

-As defiantly eclectic as it is, the new Cuervo y Sobrinos Historiador Vuelo still makes quite a strong impression with its deliberately oversized stainless steel body and a dial that could make your eyes bleed if only it wasn't matched so convincingly well to the energetic shape of the case.
-Clearly not designed according to the book that most Swiss-based watchmakers seem to live by, this new wristwatch may be a timekeeper of choice for a person who looks for something entirely different.
+As defiantly eclectic as it is, the Cuervo y Sobrinos Historiador Vuelo still makes a strong impression with its deliberately oversized stainless steel body and a dial that could make your eyes bleed if only it wasn't matched so convincingly well to the energetic shape of the case.
+Clearly not designed according to the book that most Swiss-based watchmakers live by, this new Historiador may be a timekeeper of choice for a person who looks for something entirely new.

-The new Slim d'Hermes automatic wristwatch seems to target those iconic Piaget ultra-thin wrist watches that the competing Swiss-based brand seems to be so proud of.
-Of course, thinness is not the timekeeper's main selling point.
-The device also offers a very well-balanced, solid design that looks like a serious improvement on their previous attempts, as well as a new self-winding mechanism with micro-rotor design that could technically even be called 'in-house'.
+The 2015 Slim d'Hermes targets those iconic Piaget ultra-thin wristwatches that the competing brand is so proud of.
+Yet, the thinness is not the timekeeper's main selling point.
+The device also offers a well-balanced, solid design that is a serious improvement on their previous attempts, as well as a new self-winding mechanism with micro-rotor design that could technically even be called 'in-house'.